felipe-jimenez-ai/social-hub/README.md

   <strong>From strangers to structured connections — networking that works.
 </p>

-## Project Status: PRIVATE - Pre-Funding MVP

-This is a pre-seed, pre-revenue project.
-The current objective is to build a minimal, high-quality MVP to secure a paid pilot project with the first anchor client.
-The focus is 100% on solving the core problem with zero feature creep.

----

 ## The Problem (The "Why")

 Professional events, workshops, and educational cohorts consistently fail in the first five minutes.
 They gather high-value individuals in a room and provide them with zero effective tools to answer three simple questions: